openfisca/openfisca-doc/en/coding-the-legislation/time_and_variables.md

 # How to code the evolution of definitions over time

-Some [variables](variables.md) or [parameters](parameters.md) were valid only for a given period or have been modified since first definition.
+Some [variables](variables.md) or [parameters](parameters.md) are valid only for a specified period of time or may have been modified since their introduction int the legislation.

 For example:
 - the ["Prime pour l'emploi"](https://legislation.openfisca.fr/variables/ppe) has been deleted in 2015.